NicoMandel/asdc_mwe/README.md

 3. Set up a `data/<datasetname>.yml` file for yolo to train to
 4. Clone the yolo repository from
 5. Run yolo training using `python train.py --data <path_to_dataset_definition>.yaml --project ohw --name <training_name> --img 1280 --batch-size 8 --epochs 300`
+6. Otherwise, use [this tutorial](https://github.com/ultralytics/yolov5/blob/master/tutorial.ipynb) from the Yolo Creators themselves how to use in a notebook

 ### Running inference
 #### Running on a folder to get visuals